What Is an Internet Service Provider (ISP)? | ISP Definition

 How do I find my ISP?

-Similarly, if you want to know "who is my Internet service provider?" you'll also find your Internet service provider on the home page.
-It also shows your IP location and your IP address - both your IPv4 and IPv6 address if available.
+Similarly, if you want to know "who is my Internet service provider?" the WhatIsMyIP.com homepage displays your ISP name along with your IP address, approximate geolocation, and both your IPv4 and IPv6 information if supported by your connection.

 If you have someone else's IP address, you can also find their ISP.
-Enter the IP address into the IP Lookup Tool.
+Enter the IP address into the IP Address Lookup Tool.
 You'll receive information about the IP address's Internet service provider, time zone, and general location.
+Note that this information represents the registered network location of the ISP, not the exact physical location of the user.

 Whether you're looking up your IP address or someone else's, you may find that the IP geolocation data is incorrect.
 This happens; IP location data isn't always completely accurate.
 Changing your IP address with a VPN or proxy will also make your data appear incorrect.
 You can update your IP geolocation data with third-party databases if you want to correct the error.